-Tracking your mood provides valuable information for monitoring your mental health.
-And it can be fun using these 30 creative bullet journal mood trackers!
+Tracking your mood provides valuable information for monitoring mental health conditions like anxiety and depression.
+And it can be fun using these 30 creative bullet journal mood tracker ideas!

 Monitor Your Mood

 It’s easy to get wrapped up in your mood and lose sight of the bigger picture.
 Falling into a bad mood can happen quickly and last all day if you aren’t careful — but there is a good way to focus more on creating a positive mood and getting out of that funk.
 You can always use a bujo mood tracker!
 A mood tracker will help you focus on your attitude so you don’t let it control you so easily, and it’s helpful to see your mood patterns over time.
-Here are some great ideas for ways you can integrate mood tracking into your bullet journal!
+Here are some great bullet journal ideas for integrating mood tracking into your planning!

 Though a habit tracker is not technically a bullet journal mood tracker, it the perfect tool for tracking your mood.
 You can easily use your habit tracker to identify triggers that tend to affect your mood, or use it to track your self-care activities.